screwdriver-cd/aws-consumer-scripts/README.md

 ### Begin the infrastructure provisioning process:

 Note: The setup relies on terraform for provisioning so the backend configuration and state file are important for recovering from error or pushing future updates.
-The the state file ends with `.tfstate` and will be automatically synced to the backend S3 bucket.
+The state file ends with `.tfstate` and will be automatically synced to the backend S3 bucket.
 This process generates two state files `consumer.tfstate1` and `consumerinterface.tfstate`.
 There are 2 parts:
  - The VPC and Service Creation
  - The Endpoint Interface creation which depends on the subnets created with VPC.
 Don't delete the state files in between the process